rcrowther/django-img/README.md

 ### Behaviour of the default repository
 By default, the default repository will not auto-delete the original files associated with Images.
-It will auto-delete Reform models, and the reform files.
+It will auto-delete reform models and their files.

 ## Filters
 ### Overview
 Filters are used to describe how an uploaded image should be modified for display.
-In the background, the app will automatically adjust the image to the given specification (or use a cached version).
+In the background, the app will automatically adjust the image to the filter specification (or use a cached version).

 A few filters are predefined.
 One utility/test filter,